Federal Direct Student Loans

 Federal Direct Parent PLUS Loans

 The PLUS Loan enables parents to borrow funds to apply toward their child´s educational expenses.
 The student must be in good academic standing.
-Parent PLUS loan applications can be found here or obtained at the Financial Aid Office.
+This is a loan taken out by the parent and will be under the parent's name.

 The loan cannot exceed the cost of attendance and takes into account any aid the student has received.
-Unlike student loans, parents must be in good standing with their credit history to qualify.
+Parents must be in good standing with their credit history to qualify.
 Interest begins to accrue when the loan is disbursed, and there is no grace period.

 - Dependent first-year students: Annual combined subsidized and/or unsubsidized loan of $3,500, plus an additional $2,000 unsubsidized.
 Total available: $5,500.